-- Sale of capital asset - Transfer to include Exchange of asset - Transfer to include Relinquishment of asset - Extinguishments of any right on asset (means reducing any right on asset) - Compulsory acquisition of asset 45(5) - Redemption of preference share is treated as transfer. - Redemption of share capital is treated as transfer. - Giving possession of immovable property under part performance - Conversion of capital asset into stock in trade.45(2)
+- Sale of asset

+- Exchange of asset

+- Relinquishment of asset (means surrender of asset)

+- Extinguishments of any right on asset (means reducing any right on asset)

+- Compulsory acquisition of asset.

 The definition of transfer is inclusive, thus transfer includes only above said five ways.
 In other words, transfer can take place only on these five ways.
 If there is any other way where an asset is given to other such as by way of gift, inheritance etc. it will not be termed as transfer.